 Every accident, crash victim, and case is unique.
 However, a headache after car accident can be a long-term, debilitating consequence deserving of hefty legal compensation.

 You may be eligible for Michigan No-Fault benefits for all your collision-related injuries, including a persistent headache after car accident.
+You may even be eligible for short-term disability insurance Michigan benefits.
 Depending on the severity of your injuries, your No-Fault insurance coverage may include compensation for medical care and mileage, lost income for time away from work, respite care, and maybe even attendant care.

 If you experience headaches as a result of a car accident and have questions about your legal rights and the compensation you may be entitled to, call and consult with an experienced Michigan car accident attorney at 248-629-2747.
 Lipton Law is here to assist you.